tlogan/ERST/README.md

 ### Innovation
 - Type inference for programs with the following combination of features:
     - streaming/partial programs
+        - analysis on recursive-decent/leftward parse-tree
+        - adds layer of complexity that's not apparent in a normalized AST
     - extrinsic types
     - relational types
+    - propagation of types
+        - checking and guiding via propagation
+        - checking/solving via horn-clause solver when subtyping at leaves
-    - upper bound of program completion
+    - upper bound guidance for completion of program
-    - context for program completion
+    - context for completion of program

 ### Hypothesis
 - Type information must be leniently extracted from programs based on compositions